 Orthoepy.
-Modern orthoepic norms.
+Modern spelling standards.
 Basic orthoepic rules of the modern Russian literary language.
 Moscow State University of Printing Arts

 Orthoepy.
-Modern orthoepic norms.
-Basic orthoepic rules of modern Russian literary language.
+Modern spelling standards.
+Basic spelling rules of modern Russian literary language.

-In the literary language, we focus on generally accepted patterns - norms.
-Norms are characteristic of different levels of the language.
+In literary language, we focus on generally accepted patterns - norms.
+Norms are characteristic of different levels of language.
 There are lexical, morphological, spelling, phonetic norms.
-There are pronunciation rules.
+There are pronunciation standards.

-Compliance with orthoepic rules is necessary, it helps better understanding speech.
+Compliance with spelling rules is necessary, it helps better understanding speech.

 Pronunciation norms are of a different nature and have different origins.

-In some cases, the phonetic system dictates only one possibility of pronunciation.
-A different pronunciation will be a violation of the laws of the phonetic system.
+In some cases, the phonetic system dictates only one pronunciation possibility.
+Any other pronunciation would be a violation of the laws of the phonetic system.

-For example, indistinguishing between hard and soft consonants
+For example, inability to distinguish between hard and soft consonants

-or pronunciation of only hard or only soft consonants; or distinguish between voiceless and voiced consonants in all positions without exception.
+or pronunciation of only hard or only soft consonants; or the distinction between voiceless and voiced consonants in all positions without exception.

-In other cases, the phonetic system allows not one, but two or more possibilities of pronunciation.
-In such cases, one possibility is recognized as literary correct, normative, while others are evaluated either as variants of the literary norm, or are recognized as non-literary.
+In other cases, the phonetic system allows not one, but two or more pronunciation possibilities.
+In such cases, one possibility is recognized as literary correct, normative, while others are assessed either as variants of the literary norm or are recognized as non-literary.

-Norms of literary pronunciation are both a stable and developing phenomenon.
-In every this moment they have something that connects today's pronunciation with past eras of the literary language, and something that appears as new in pronunciation under the influence of the live oral practice of a native speaker, as a result of the action of internal laws of the development of the phonetic system.
+The norms of literary pronunciation are both a stable and developing phenomenon.
+In every this moment they contain both what connects today’s pronunciation with past eras of the literary language, and what appears as new in pronunciation under the influence of the living oral practice of a native speaker, as a result of the internal laws of development of the phonetic system.

-Contemporary Russian pronunciation evolved over the centuries, from the 15th to the 17th centuries. on the basis of the so-called Moscow vernacular, formed on the basis of the interaction of the North Great Russian and South Great Russian dialects.
+Modern Russian pronunciation evolved over the centuries, from the 15th to the 17th centuries. based on the so-called Moscow vernacular, formed on the basis of the interaction of northern Great Russian and southern Great Russian dialects.

-By the 19th century Old Slavonic pronunciation developed in all its main features and, as an exemplary one, extended its influence to the pronunciation of the population of other major cultural centers.
+By the 19th century Old Church Slavonic pronunciation developed in all its main features and, as an exemplary example, extended its influence to the pronunciation of the population of other large cultural centers.
 But there was never complete stability in pronunciation; there were always local differences in the pronunciation of the population of large centers.

-So, the norms of literary pronunciation are a stable and dynamically developing phenomenon; they are based on the laws of the functioning of the phonetic system of the language and on socially developed and traditionally adopted rules, which are subject to changes in the process of development of oral literary speech as a result of the influence on it various factors language development.
-These changes initially have the character of fluctuating norms, but if such changes do not contradict the phonetic system and become widespread, they lead to the emergence of variants of the literary norm, and then, possibly, to the establishment of a new pronunciation norm.
+So, the norms of literary pronunciation are a stable and dynamically developing phenomenon; they are based on the laws of functioning of the phonetic system of the language and on socially developed and traditional accepted rules, which undergo changes in the process of development of oral literary speech as a result of influence on it various factors language development.
+These changes initially have the character of fluctuations in norms, but if such changes do not contradict the phonetic system and become widespread, they lead to the emergence of variants of the literary norm, and then, possibly, the establishment of a new pronunciation norm.

 There are several sources of deviation from the norms of literary pronunciation: 1) the influence of spelling, 2) the influence of dialect features, 3) the influence of the native language (accent) - for non-Russians.

-Heterogeneity of pronunciation in various groups The population determined the emergence of the doctrine of pronunciation styles.
+Heterogeneity of pronunciation in various groups population determined the emergence of the doctrine of pronunciation styles.
 For the first time, L.V.
-Shcherba took up the issues of pronunciation style, he distinguished two styles of pronunciation:
+Shcherba took up issues of pronunciation style; he identified two pronunciation styles:

-1. Full, characterized by maximum clarity and clarity of pronunciation;
+1. Complete, characterized by maximum clarity and clarity of pronunciation;

 2. Incomplete style - the style of ordinary casual speech.
 Within these styles, various variations are possible.

-In general, the current orthoepic norms of the Russian language (and their possible variants) are registered in special dictionaries.
+In general, the current spelling norms of the Russian language (and their possible variants) are registered in special dictionaries.

 It should be highlighted:

-a) rules for the pronunciation of individual sounds (vowels and consonants);
+a) rules for pronunciation of individual sounds (vowels and consonants);

 b) rules for pronunciation of combinations of sounds;